Spanish coup of March 1939: March 6, 1939

 Ascanio did not head his Division and moved to Villa Eloisa; there he was nominated the military commander of operations aimed at crushing the rebel troops.
 His intention was to mobilize units from Barceló's and Ortega's corps and with the pincer movement from the north and from the south seize control of Madrid.
 However, communication with trusted commanders of particular units was shaky; also the attitude adopted by some leading officers was ambiguous.
 On the other hand, Ascanio managed to win over commanders of the tank unit in Torrejón de Ardoz and these of armored trains, stationed east and north-east of Madrid.

-In the morning hours the loyalist 18.
+In the morning the loyalist 18.
 Brigade (from 8.
 Division) reached Cuatro Caminos, a northern district of Madrid just 4 km away from the CND headquarters; it was commanded by a zealous Communist and former MAOC militant, Pedro Fernández.
 The unit was opposed by 112.
 Mixed Brigade, part of the 65.
 Division; following some combat the Ascanio's men prevailed and reached the northern side of Calle de Ríos Rosas.
 Around mid-day Chamartín was already controlled by the loyalists.
 Around that time head of the II.
 Corps Bueno decided to take sides and also declared himself aligned with the loyalists.
 Ascanio re-assumed command of the 8.
 Division, which was already almost in full force in north-central Madrid.
 The unit changed direction of its assault and instead of pushing south, it started to advance east, towards so-called Posición Jaca, HQ of the Army of the Centre where Ascanio expected to besiege Casado.
 At that time Barceló (I. Corps) and Ortega (III.
 Corps) remained passive and their position was unclear.

 In the afternoon Casado asked Mera to go to Posición Jaca and assess the situation.
 Mera found it very difficult, especially that loyalist armored units from Torrejón were approaching also from the east.
-In the early evening hours he managed to call the staff of his IV.
+In the early evening, he managed to call the staff of his IV.
 Corps in Alcalá de Henares, some 18 km east of Posición Jaca, and ordered to send reinforcements.
 They failed to materialize before midnight and defense mounted by the Carabineros brigade started to disintegrate; some members of the general staff withdrew towards the city centre.